ctrlaltdylan/shopify-session-tokens-nextjs/README.md

-This is an example [Next.js](https://nextjs.org/) project consuming Shopify App Bridge Session Tokens for authentication.
+This is an example [Next.js](https://nextjs.org/) project consuming Shopify App Bridge Session Tokens for authentication using utilities from [shopify-nextjs-toolbox](https://github.com/ctrlaltdylan/shopify-nextjs-toolbox)

 ## Getting Started